Right now only, you can buy the course for a 10% discount.

 Assessment & Analysis Methodology

-The initial step in an fruitful management process is assessing and analysing a bank’s potential risks.
-This involves collecting relevant data regarding various risks such as credit default, market fluctuations, operational errors, regulatory compliance issues, cybersecurity threats, etc.
+The initial step in an fruitful risk management process is assessing and analysing a bank’s potential risks.
+This involves collecting relevant data regarding various financial risks such as credit default, market fluctuations, operational errors, regulatory compliance issues, cybersecurity threats, etc.

 Mitigate